Florida International University: Athletics

-The Panthers football team plays home games at Riccardo Silva Stadium, nicknamed "The Cage".
+The Panthers football team plays home games at Pitbull Stadium, nicknamed "The Cage".
 In 2005, the Panthers moved to the Sun Belt Conference, making their transition from Division I-FCS to Division I-FBS complete.
 In their first season in the conference, the Panthers began by finishing 5–6.
 The football program has one conference title to date—in 2010, when it won the Sun Belt Conference title and played in the Little Caesars Pizza Bowl against Toledo, winning late in the fourth quarter.
 The FIU men's basketball team has one NCAA tournament appearance to its record.

 Alumni of the FIU athletics program include many professional and Olympic athletes, including current players in Major League Baseball, Major League Soccer, National Basketball Association, National Football League and the Women's National Basketball Association.
 Notable alumni include Mike Lowell, Raja Bell, Carlos Arroyo, and Tayna Lawrence.

 Notable alumni

 FIU has over 275,000 alumni around the world in more than 138 countries.
 The university graduates more than 10,000 students a year.
 Alumni services is run by the Florida International University Alumni Association, which sponsors numerous alumni events, galas, and ceremonies annually.